Type 1 diabetes symptoms

 Frequent urination (polyuria)

-Polyuria is frequent—and often in large amounts—of urine.
+Polyuria is frequent—and often large amounts of—urination.
 When your blood sugar is over 180 mg/dL, your kidneys work to filter it out of your system.
 This requires fluid to flush it from your system, which can lead to extreme dehydration and increased thirst.

 Unexplained weight loss